*This post may contain affiliate links. Please read our disclosure for more info.

 I personally made this mistake and found myself carrying 4-5 different travel adaptors throughout my trip.
 Although they did click together to save on space, I wish I’d known about the universal power adaptors.

 That would have saved me a ton of pain!

-A universal adaptor is one that has multiple adaptors in one, providing different options depending on where you’re travelling to.
+A universal travel adaptor is one that has multiple adaptors in one, providing different options to suit where you’re travelling.

-The most common international travel adaptors for Australians to get include:
+The most common international travel adaptors for Australians are:

 - Type A